algolia/autocomplete/packages/website/docs/plugins.md

 ```
 :::note

-Plugins execute in their sort order in the `plugins` array.
+Plugins execute sequentially, in the defined order.

 :::